 If you’re in a blended family with stepparents, stepchildren or step-anything-elses, you have unique estate planning needs.

-That’s something that Brenda* knows all too well.
+Brenda* is all too familiar with the pitfalls of estate planning for blended families.
 Her stepmother is trying to disinherit her and her sister by draining a trust meant for them.

 Her father came into wealth in his later years.
 He and his wife updated their wills before going on a trip to Europe.
 As a result, the estate planning--including the trust--was completed quickly.